imAIgene-Dream3D/BEHAV3D/docs/source/analysis/single_cell/state_classification.md

 This is the file to **Browse…** to when applying an existing classification to new data (see *Two ways to run* above).

-The two reports are each saved as a PDF (the composition report also writes a CSV of the underlying curves).
+The three reports are each saved as a PDF (the composition and condition-comparison reports also write a CSV of the underlying values).

-**The State Composition Report** answers *"how much time do cells spend in each state?"*.
+**The State Composition Report** answers *"What is the proprotion of each state per timepoint and how does this change over time?"*.
 It contains:

 - **Relative state composition per sample** (stacked bars showing the proportion of each state).
 - **Absolute cell-count composition per sample** (the same, but as raw counts).
 - **Pooled per-sample summary bars** of overall state proportions.
 - Any **metadata groupings** you chose in the *Group composition plots by* list.

 **The State Transition Report** answers *"how do cells move between states?"*.
 It contains: